 Of course, there’s a catch.
 Some airlines won’t honor the deal but, instead, will cancel your flights and refund you.
 Others, however, will bite the bullet, honor their mistake, and allow you to keep your flight ticket for whatever little money you paid for it.
 You could score some seriously cheap international flights this way.

 Secret Flying catches these error fares rather often and posts them to their Facebook page.
-Make sure you star their page to show first in your news feed so you can be sure to see the posts as soon as they’re shared..
+Make sure you star their page to show first in your news feed.
+Then you can be sure to see the posts as soon as they’re shared..
 It could end up saving you to 80 percent on flights around the world.

 In order to successfully find cheap flights, you have to keep an open mind (and schedule).
-While it’s not always easy to be flexible about where you’re going or when, you can be flexible about how you get there.
+It’s not always easy to be flexible about where you’re going or when.
+But you can be flexible about how you get there.

 For example, if you’re planning to visit multiple destinations, do so in the cheapest possible order.
 Exhaust all possible combinations of the places you plan on visiting (eg. Bangkok to Bali to Siem Reap or Bali to Siem Reap to Bangkok and so on), and compare flights.